Timoses/Containerization/presentation/intro/orchestration.rst

         * Affinity (to specific nodes, or (never) run side-by-side to specific Pod)

     kube-controller-manager:
-        * E.g. updates a deployment if the DeploymentSpec was updated (new image version for example)
+        * Updates a deployment if the DeploymentSpec was updated (new image version for example)
+        * Node Controller: Responsible for noticing and responding when nodes go down.
+        * Replication Controller: Responsible for maintaining the correct number of pods for every replication controller object in the system.
+        * Endpoints Controller: Populates the Endpoints object (that is, joins Services & Pods).
+        * Service Account & Token Controllers: Create default accounts and API access tokens for new namespaces

     etcd:
         * distributed key/value store